vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-creating-a-new-custom-page.md

 Your new page now has a custom layout, thanks to the newly created template, and can be accessed thanks to its route creation.
 The next step is editing its content.

-You can define your page content performing changes directly to your Store Theme app or using the admin's Site Editor.
+You can define your page content by performing changes directly to your Store Theme app or using the admin's Site Editor.
 When using this last one, you can browse to your custom page or simply write its URL in the `Page URL` field.
 For example:

 ![custom-pages-siteeditor](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-creating-a-new-custom-page-2.png)